apache/arrow/docs/source/developers/python.rst

    $ make install
    $ popd

-There are a number of optional components that can can be switched ON by adding flags with ``ON``:
+There are a number of optional components that can be switched ON by adding flags with ``ON``:

 * ``ARROW_CUDA``: Support for CUDA-enabled GPUs